liujingbreak/log4js-pm2-intercom/README.md

 ### Problems of pm2-intercom and log4js:

-- #### Duplicate log messages
+- Duplicate log messages
 	PM2 v2.10.4 somehow runs multiple instances of pm2-intercom for cluster mode.
-	> While you start with `pm2 install pm2-intercom` then start your application in cluster mode, it runs multiple instances which leads to duplicate
+	> While you start with `pm2 install pm2-intercom` then start your application in cluster mode, it runs multiple instances which leads to duplicate log messages.

 	I am guessing it is PM2 module system's fault, so I write this simple version which is not supposed to be run as `pm2 install` module anymore.

-- #### Not supporting multiple applications in single PM2 box If you have 2 applications with difference names, and both in cluster mode, all your log will goes to first process of first application's log appender.
+- Not supporting multiple applications in single PM2 box If you have 2 applications with difference names, and both in cluster mode, all of your log will go to first cluster instance/process of your first application's log appender.

 ## 1. Start lj-log4js-pm2intercom
 Run this package as a normal PM2 application at first place,